20 Types of Artificial Intelligence You Use Every Single Day And Don’t Know It

 - A.S.I. is a program that is even marginally more intelligent than a human being.

 In other words, think of artificial intelligence less like Halo‘s Cortana and more like real-life Cortana, Microsoft’s answer to Apple’s Siri and Amazon’s Alexa.
 (You’ll find her on any devices equipped with Windows 10.)
 Cortana, Siri, and Alexa—and whatever Android is calling “OK Google” these days—are all an intricate collection of A.N.I. programs.
 These trusty virtual assistants are programmed to learn your voice, read your contacts list, fire off texts and calls, pinpoint your location, read the weather, and tap into the myriad other A.N.I. programs on your phone.
 Think of them like the artificial intelligence glue that keeps your life on track.
-To have some fun with yours, check out the 20 Funniest Things You Can Ask Siri.

 In 2015, engineers at Instagram coined the term “Emojineering,” to describe a new series of programs implemented by the company.
 The purpose: to teach Instagram how to read emoji.
 So, every time you use an emoji on Instagram, you’re teaching an A.N.I. to read a language that, honestly, you don’t even know how to fully comprehend.

 It’s no secret that math whizzes on Wall Street use computer programs to do the heavy lifting.
 What you may not know, however, is that, often, these programs run on their own—and can even run amok.
 For instance, the 2010 Flash Crash—a 36-minute window where U.S. stock markets, including the S&P 500, Dow Jones, and NASDAQ—plummeted the market at a calamitous rate, ultimately tanking $1 trillion in market value, was caused by a malfunctioning A.N.I. program.
-And for more on why this might not be the last time this happens, check out What Life Could Look Like 100 Years From Now.

 When you deposit a check with your phone’s camera, it’s run through a refined A.N.I. system that can read the check light years faster than any bank teller.
 Developed by Mitek Systems, this technology is currently implemented into the mobile apps of all of the big U.S. banks—including Bank of America, Citibank, and JP Morgan Chase—and more than 6,000 smaller institutions.